replaceitem/scarpet-webserver/README.md

 ### Example syntax

-You can take a look at the full working example with the html files [here](https://github.com/replaceitem/scarpet-webserver/tree/master/examples)
+You can take a look at the full working example with the html files [here](https://github.com/replaceitem/scarpet-webserver/tree/master/examples).
+The example also contains more routes and a simple templating mechanis

 ```js
 // Initialize the webserver with id 'test' (Defined in the config)